gvwilson/sensibleadventures/booksters-apprentice.md

 As Erileine stepped awkwardly into the flying boat, Thomas slipped the stay cord off the rudder.
-"Sit on the other side," he instructed, his voice serious for once.
+"Sit on the other side," he instructed, his voice suddenly serious.
 "We'll be off balance otherwise.
 And hold onto the gunwale.
 And whatever you do, don't stand up unless you want to fall down.
 A long way down."